dendar/Tanzania-s-Water-Quality-Analysis/README.md

 Looking at this model, we can see that the training score, the test score and the accuracy are the same as the standard decision tree shown above, showing that this model is still overfitted.
 We can still accuratly predict 84% of the functional,and 73% of the non-functional waterpoints.
-However, this decision tree now can only predict 32% of the functional need repair and 73% of the non-functional waterpoints.
+However, this decision tree now can only predict 32% of the functional need repair waterpoints.
 So these changes did not improve the model.